PLANT FINDER

 Sunlight:

-Hardiness Zone: 6 Other Names: Rabbit Eye Blueberry Description: A native shrub blueberry that is better adapted to southern climate; tasty blue fruit in summer and excellent fall color; for best fruiting, plant with other cultivars for cross pollination; blueberries need highly acidic, perfectly drained soil Edible Qualities Powder Blue Rabbiteye Blueberry is a large shrub that is commonly grown for its edible qualities.
+Hardiness Zone: 6 Other Names: Rabbit Eye Blueberry Description: A native shrub blueberry that is better adapted to southern climate; tasty blue fruit in summer and excellent fall color; for best fruiting, plant with other cultivars for cross pollination; blueberries need highly acidic, perfectly drained soil Edible Qualities Powder Blue Rabbiteye Blueberry is a large shrub that is typically grown for its edible qualities.
 It produces clusters of powder blue round berries which are usually ready for picking from early to mid summer.
 The berries have a sweet taste and a juicy texture.
 The berries are most often used in the following ways: Features & Attributes Powder Blue Rabbiteye Blueberry features dainty clusters of white bell-shaped flowers hanging below the branches in early spring.
 It has dark green deciduous foliage.
 The glossy oval leaves turn an outstanding scarlet in the fall.
 It features an abundance of magnificent powder blue berries in late spring.
 This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.
 Aside from its primary use as an edible, Powder Blue Rabbiteye Blueberry is sutiable for the following landscape applications; Planting & Growing Powder Blue Rabbiteye Blueberry will grow to be about 10 feet tall at maturity, with a spread of 10 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 30 years.
 This variety requires a different selection of the same species growing nearby in order to set fruit.
 This shrub is typically grown in a designated area of the yard because of its mature size and spread.
 It does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is very fussy about its soil conditions and must have sandy, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.